 Your doctor, nurse or pharmacist will give dosage instructions.
-He or she may recommend that you take the medication every day, on alternate days of the week or that you vary the amount by day.
-Please be sure to follow the directions precisely.
+He or she may recommend that you take your medication twice a day.
+Please be sure to follow the instructions precisely.

 Keeping track

 It may be helpful to keep a record to remember when to take your tablets and to record any side effects.
 You may be given a diary or booklet for this purpose.